The Children from Overseas

-Children from Overseas is a 10-minute 1940 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series.
-The film was directed by Stanley Hawes and produced by Stuart Legg.
-Children from Overseas was an account of Britain's evacuee children who were sent to Canada during the Second World War.
-The film's French version title is Les Jeunes Réfugiés.
+The Children from Overseas (Les Jeunes Réfugiés) is a 10-minute 1940 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of its Canada Carries On series.

+It is an account of Britain's evacuee children who were sent to Canada during the Second World War.
+The film was directed by Ruby Grierson and Stanley Hawes and produced by Stuart Legg.

 Synopsis

 In 1940, during the Blitz, with London and other urban centres in England under constant nightly bombardment. parents have to make a momentous decision to protect their children.
 While anti-aircraft guns fire at the raiders, families seek shelter in air-raid shelters, ever fearful of being bombed.
 When Canada offers to take refugees, the first 1,500 children to be evacuated to Canada come from London, Dover, Portsmouth and the industrial north, all locations where German air raids are taking place.

 Still ahead of them, the children faced a perilous ocean voyage through Nazi U-boat-invested waters.
-Once they were safe in Canada, the children began to discover the sights and sounds of their new home.
+Once they safely reached Canada's shores, the children began to discover the sights and sounds of their new home.
 A train trip still awaited most of the children before they could meet their foster families.

 Some of the new experiences, at first, were strange and exciting – seeing a Mountie, attending school and meeting new classmates, even the simple sight of a city bathed in lights after a year of blackouts.
 In a country not facing widespread rationing, the evacuated children have discovered corn-on-the-cob, hot dogs, Coca-Cola and a rich, new kind of ice cream.
 Snow on a wintery day is a new experience but the children find that celebrating Christmas is much the same, even 3,000 miles away from their homes.

 Using a transatlantic radio connection, the evacuated children are able to share their new adventures with their parents in England.